sakiphan/kebapFitness/README.md

 # kebapFitness Mobile

-newsApp Mobile is built using TypeScript and React/React Native.
+newsApp Mobile is built using TypeScript , React/React Native and React Navigation-Stack-Screens.
 It uses Metro, the JavaScript bundler for React Native to join the code and all its dependencies together.